hunterirving/phoneHome/README.md

 The obvious-but-hard-to-swallow cure is, obviously, ditching your smartphone.

-But unless you're a hippie or a cave hermit, you'll probably still want to carry _something_ around in your pocket for talking to people... just maybe something with a few less distracting features... something so uninteresting that you won't get addicted to it... something like
+But unless you're a cave hermit, you'll probably still want to carry _something_ around in your pocket for talking to people... just maybe something with a few less distracting features... something so uninteresting that you won't get addicted to it... something like

 <h3>A dumb phone.</h3>